Transverse momentum broadening of medium-induced cascades in expanding media: Scaling in the energy spectrum

 Now, integrating Eq.~\eqref{eq:BDIM2} over the transverse momentum $\k$, we obtain the evolution equation for the energy distribution $D(x,t) = \int \rmd^2 \k \, D(x,\k,t) = x\, \dd N/\dd x$ of the gluon cascade \cite{Blaizot:2013hx,Blaizot:2013vha}:

 in which the collision term has been integrated out to zero.
-In this work, we attempt to use the static in-medium kernel rates defined in Eqs.~\eqref{eq:rate_static} and \eqref{eq:rate_bjorken} for which the above equation can be solved only numerically.
+In this work, we attempt to use the static in-medium kernel rates defined in Eqs.~\eqref{eq:rate_static} and \eqref{eq:rate_bjorken} for which the above equation can only be solved numerically.
 This was previously also analyzed in Ref.~\cite{Caucal:2020uic}, albeit neglecting the finite-size effects in the rate, as contained in Eq.~\eqref{eq:rate_bjorken}.
+Inclusion of the finite-size effects in the rate was done in Ref.~\cite{Adhya:2019qse} for the pure-gluon cascade, followed by the multipartonic cascades in Ref.~\cite{Adhya:2021kws}.
 Here, we use the dedicated MCMC algorithm implemented in the {\sf MINCAS} program \cite{Kutak:2018dim} to solve the equations numerically.

 Before we turn to the numerical evaluations, let us first re-visit the scaling laws in the evolution variable among different medium profiles.
 The quenching parameter ${\hat q}(t)$ for expanding medium is time-dependent.
 The single-gluon emission spectrum for different medium-expansion scenarios possesses scaling features for an average transport coefficient \cite{Salgado:2002cd,Salgado:2003gb}.
 However, as demonstrated in Ref.~\cite{Adhya:2019qse}, the average scaling in $\hat q$ is valid only in the hard part of the single-gluon spectrum and not relevant for the soft part of the spectrum which contributes the most to the multiplicity, and therefore quenching \cite{Baier:2001yt}, of emitted gluons.
 Instead, to establish the optimal scaling in the soft sector of the spectra, an ``effective" quenching parameter has been identified \cite{Adhya:2019qse}.
 In terms of the \textsl{effective} in-medium evolution time $\Leff$, this translates to